Scope

 In an existing home, seal around wiring to minimize unwanted air and moisture flow.

-- First, assess the current electrical system for any exposed or damaged wiring.
+- First, assess the current electrical system for any exposed or damaged wiring and for the presence of old knob-and-tube wiring.

 - Consult a qualified electrician if any wiring is suspicious.